Quick Answer

 Monthly Budget: North vs South Cyprus

-The following estimates are for a single person in a one-bedroom apartment, living a modest but comfortable expat lifestyle.
-Costs vary significantly by individual circumstances.
+A single person in a one-bedroom apartment with a modest but comfortable expat lifestyle in Cyprus costs vary significantly by individual circumstances.
+The following are typical monthly estimates for North vs South Cyprus.

 Budget ItemNorth CyprusSouth Cyprus